llm-efficiency-challenge/llm-efficiency-challenge.github.io/rules.md

 The rules of this competition aim to ensure fair evaluation and reproducible results.
 To this end, we require the following:

 * <p style='text-align: justify;'>Submissions must be reproducible from initial model through fine tuning and inference.
-Winning models, along with all associated code and data, must be open-sourced and made public after the competition under the MIT or Apache 2 license.
+Winning models, along with all associated code and data, must be open-sourced and made public after the competition.
 * <p style='text-align: justify;'>Submissions must NOT use any copyrighted or proprietary data, code, or closed-source content.
 The use of data or content that breaks service contracts or trade secrets of any entity is not allowed.
 * <p style='text-align: justify;'>Teams are encouraged to use any open-source code and libraries, provided they give proper attribution.
 * <p style='text-align: justify;'>Submissions must take less than 24 hours to fine-tune on a single Nvidia A100 or Nvidia 4090 graphics card.